-One of the most powerful aspects of using WordPress is that you don’t need to mess with code to build a successful online presence.
+One of the best reasons for using WordPress is that you don’t need to mess with code to manage a website successfully.

-There may be situations, however, where you may be required to add a script or code snippet to content in order to add desired functions to your site.
-Common snippets of code you may want to insert into your content include:
+There could be situations, however, where you are required to add a code snippet or script to your content in order to extend the capabilities of your site.
+Some useful snippets of code you may want to insert into your pages or posts include:

-- Showing today’s date on a special offer page
+- Showing the current date on your time sensitive offer page

 - Conversion tracking scripts (e.g. Facebook Ads)

-(Adding code to content can give your site additional functionality)
+(Adding code to content can help expand your site’s functionality)

 Some script functions can be added through plugins that involve little to no messing with code.
-In this step-by-step tutorial, you will learn how to add code to your WordPress content.
-You are also going to learn different plugins that can be used to insert scripts and codes into your content.
+In this step-by-step tutorial, we show you how to easily add code snippets and scripts to WordPress pages.

-Adding Code To WordPress Posts Using The Text Editor
+Adding Simple Code Snippets To Your WordPress Pages And Posts Manually

-Note: We recommend backing up your site before adding any scripts to WordPress.
-If you don’t want to back up your site manually, then get support from a WordPress professional, or use backup plugins.
+Note: Remember to back up your site files and database before adding any scripts to WordPress.
+If you don’t want to back up your site yourself, then consider getting support from a WordPress professional, or use a WordPress backup plugin.

-You can read about a WordPress backup plugin that can automate your backup process here:
+Learn about a great WordPress backup plugin that can automate your site backups here:

-You can, however, add simple code to WordPress via the text editor.
-To insert HTML into a page or post, do the following:
+You can, however, add simple HTML code to the text editor.
+To insert code into a page or post, do the following:

-(Use a free online HTML editor or HTML templates to create your HTML code.
-Image source: HTML-Online.com)
+(You can use a web-based HTML editor or HTML templates to create your HTML code.
+Source: HTML-Online.com)

 Select the code that you want to add to your post and copy it to your clipboard …

 Next, open your page or post and add placeholder symbols where you want your code to display in your content …

-(Add a placeholder to mark the spot where you would like your script to display)
+(Add placeholder characters to mark the spot where you want your code to display in your content)

-Next, click on the Text editor to paste your code …
+(Switch to the Text editor to paste your code)

-(Preview and test any code inserted into pages)
+(Preview and test any code added to posts)

-While the above is fine for adding simple HTML code to your content, we do not recommend pasting scripts containing complex code directly into your content (e.g. newsletter forms, etc.) …
+While the above is fine for adding simple HTML code to content, this is not recommended for pasting complex scripts directly into your content (e.g. newsletter forms, etc.) …

-A better method for adding code to pages and posts is to enter the snippet of code into a plugin that then processes the script from ’shortcodes’ placed in your content.
+A better way to add scripts to WordPress posts and pages is to use a plugin that will “call” the script from ’shortcodes’ placed into your content.